near/docs/docs/tutorials/rainbow-bridge-frontend.md

 ---
-id: rainbow-bridge-frontend
+id: rainbow-bridge-frontend-mainnet
 title: Using the Rainbow Bridge (MainNet)
-sidebar_label: Front-end Walk-through
+sidebar_label: Using Mainnet Frontend
 ---

 ## Tutorial Prerequisites